 The Edge Hotel School experience is unlike any other student experience, where you will get the best of both worlds.
-Not only will you graduate from a leading university* - you will develop your industry knowledge and professional skills by gaining valuable experience in a fully-commercial 4* hotel alongside your studies.
+Not only will you graduate from a leading university* - you will refine your industry knowledge and professional skills by gaining valuable experience in a fully-commercial 4* hotel alongside your studies.

 *The University of Essex is Gold rated in the Teaching Excellence Framework (2017).